apache/trafficcontrol/docs/source/api/profiles_name_name_parameters.rst

 Single Parameter Format
 """""""""""""""""""""""
-:configFile: The *base* filename of the configuration file to which this parameter shall belong e.g. "foo" not "/path/to/foo"
+:configFile:  The :term:`Parameter`'s :ref:`parameter-config-file`
-:name:       Parameter name
+:name:        :ref:`parameter-name` of the :term:`Parameter`
-:secure:     An integer which, when any number other than ``0``, will prohibit users who do not have the "admin" role from viewing the parameter's ``value`` (at the time of this writing the obfuscation value is defined to be ``"********"``)
+:secure:      A boolean value that describes whether or not the :term:`Parameter` is :ref:`parameter-secure`
-:value:      Parameter value
+:value:       The :term:`Parameter`'s :ref:`parameter-value`

 .. code-block:: http
 	:caption: Request Example - Single Parameter Format